hbaocr/Rust-Note/Readme.md

 * Uninstall `crate` (the dependencies lib like `npm`) : `cargo uninstall <lib name>`
 * All needed dependencies info are added in `Cargo.toml` like `package.json` in Nodejs
 * The version of needed dependencies info are locked in `Cargo.lock` like `package-lock.json` in Nodejs
+* If we want to build a release, we simply run the following command: `cargo build --release`
+* The `comment` in rust support `markdown` syntax when generate the document automatically
+    * The markdown syntax  is use after `///` ( 3 slash marker)
+    * Run `cargo doc` to gen all the markdown comment in the source code
+    * Run `cargo doc --open`  to open the generated doc

 ## 2. String type `str`,`&str` and `String` and `&String`
 * [web.mit.edu/rust-lang_v1.25](http://web.mit.edu/rust-lang_v1.25/arch/amd64_ubuntu1404/share/doc/rust/html/book/first-edition/strings.html)